SPORT PREMIUM strategy plan

 To date, the school has used the funding in the following manner:

-6. We have a Healthy School week during the year.
-Some of this grant would be used to pay for external providers to help our pupils learn about keeping healthy.
+- We have a Healthy School week during the year.
+Some of this grant has been used to pay for external providers to help our pupils learn about keeping healthy.

 We would expect the impact of the Sports Premium Grant to be: